Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• Price is the biggest trade-off, and upgrades can raise it further.
+• Price is the main trade-off, and upgrades can raise it further.

-• Seating capacity is two, so it’s not ideal if three people need to lounge at once.
+• Seating capacity is two, so it is not ideal when three people need to lounge at once.

-• Premium materials may require more careful day-to-day upkeep, especially with lighter leathers.
+• Premium leather options may require more careful day-to-day upkeep, especially in lighter colors.

 Stressless Emily Wide Arm 2 Seater with 2 Power Seats